A Letter from Our Assistant Director of Curricular Integration

-We can all agree that Georgetown undergraduates acquire broad and deep knowledge through their wide ranging courses and degrees.
+We can all agree that Georgetown undergraduates acquire broad and deep knowledge through their wide-ranging courses and degrees.
 However, students often struggle to recognize and articulate the experiences and skills developed in the classroom and how they translate to upper-level coursework, graduate school, service, the world of work, or overall life after Georgetown.
-Two undergraduate Georgetown seniors recently shared:
+As two undergraduate Georgetown seniors recently shared:

 “As I near the end of my time at Georgetown, I’m realizing that I don’t have much of a grasp of what my future looks like, or how to translate who I’ve been in the educational system into the rest of the world.”

 “I want to take a different path than many of my peers, but I am not sure exactly what that path is or how to articulate that path.
 When the path ahead is not clear, I am not sure how to bring structure to it.”